Backup camera buying guide

 You can count on backup cameras to be tiny and weatherproof across the board, but there are some variables to consider:

 Most backup cameras use either CCD or CMOS sensors.
 The sensors convert light to signal in two different ways: CCD is essentially analog, and CMOS is digital.
-Generally speaking, a CMOS sensor draws less power and is better in low light than a CCD sensor, but a CCD sensor is slightly better adapted to handle fluctuating lighting scenarios than a CMOS sensor.
+Generally speaking, a CMOS sensor draws less power and is more sensitive to image noise than a CCD sensor, but a CCD sensor is slightly better adapted to handle fluctuating lighting scenarios than a CMOS sensor.
 Depending on the types of environments where you typically drive, the difference may be incidental.
 In the good ol' tradition of iPhone® vs. Android™, the argument as to which sensor is "better" is ever-evolving and has devotees on either side.
 In most cases, it won't likely be a deciding factor in which camera you choose.

 Many backup cameras provide onscreen guidelines to help you when backing out of precarious positions or when squeezing into a tight spot.
 They help you gauge distance from objects in your path.
 If you want the flexibility of opting in or out of parking lines, look for "selectable parking lines" as a feature.
 Some give you the opportunity to remove them during installation, so that you can use the selectable parking lines feature built into certain touchscreen receivers.
 If you like the idea of parking lines that bend as you turn your steering wheel, predicting your trajectory in reverse, look for "active parking lines" as a feature.